 Field (Comprehensive) Exams

-Field exams are normally taken in the summer after the second year of study and are held the two weeks prior to the start of instruction for the Fall and Spring semesters.
+Field exams are normally taken in the summer after the second year of study and are held the one to two weeks prior to the start of instruction for the Fall and Spring semesters.
 The fields of Finance and Development are conducted by Haas and Agricultural and Resource Economics respectively and are scheduled at alternate times which are usually announced in the field courses.
-If you plan to take the Financial Economics Field Exam in June add your name to the sign up sheet for August fields.
-The Graduate Advisor will make arrangements with the exam coordinator in Haas to add you the Business exam roster.
-If you plan to take the Development Field Exam you must contact the ARE Graduate Advisor, Carmen Karahalios, at CarmenK@berkeley.edu.
+If you plan to take the Finance Field Exam in June you will need to add your name to the sign up sheet for external field exams circulated by the Grad Advisor early in the Spring semester.
+The Graduate Advisor will also share the list with the exam coordinator in Haas to add you the Business exam roster as well as with the ARE coordinator.
+Students must sit for at least one field exam conducted by the Economics department.

 In order to fulfill the field requirement students must earn a grade of "Pass" or better on both exams.
 It is department policy that students be prepared in at least one applied field to avoid narrow specialization at this stage of their careers.

-An alternative field such as Education and Economics, Health Economics, Resource Economics, Urban and Regional Economics or City and Regional Planning, offered by another department or designed by the student, if approved by the Graduate Committee Chair, may be substituted for one of the fields listed below.
+An alternative field such as Education and Economics, Health Economics, Law and Economics, Resource Economics, Urban and Regional Economics or City and Regional Planning, offered by another department or designed by the student, if approved by the Graduate Committee Chair, may be substituted for one of the fields listed below.

-For the 2019-2020 academic year, August field exams will be held on August 5, 7, 9, 2019.
-The sign up sheet for August fields will be available online from April 16 until April 30.
-January field exams will be held on January 6, 8, 10, 2020.
-The sign-up sheet for January fields will be available online from October 22 until November 5.
+For the 2023-2024 academic year, August field exams will be held on August 14, 16, 18, 2023.
+The sign up sheet for August fields will be available online from early- February until March 1st.
+January 2024 field exams are January 10th OR 15th.
+The sign-up sheet for January fields will be available online from mid September until mid October of the Fall semester and confirmed dates will be.
+For the 2024-2025 academic year, August field exams will be held on August 12, 14, 16, 2024.
+January 2025 is TBD.

 Copies of past exams are available online.
 (Past Field Exams)